raketbizdev/pii_cherubim/README.md

 # PII Cherubim

-**PII Cherubim** is a Rust-based tool that monitors, sanitizes, and processes Personally Identifiable Information (PII) in log files.
-It operates in real-time to detect sensitive information, such as email addresses, and masks it to ensure compliance with data protection regulations.
-It also supports historical log sanitization and integration with a dashboard for auditing.
+**PII Cherubim** is an agent package designed for log security.
+It provides real-time monitoring, detection, and automatic sanitization of Personally Identifiable Information (PII) in log files, while ensuring compliance with data protection regulations.
+This lightweight package runs in the background on a server, requiring minimal user intervention.
+Once installed, it automatically handles Detection and Monitoring, Log Sanitization, and Compliance Auditing.

 ## Features

-- **Real-time PII Detection**: Monitor log files in real-time and sanitize sensitive information such as email addresses.
+- **Real-time PII Detection and Monitoring**: Monitor log files for sensitive data such as emails, credit card numbers, etc., and sanitize them in real-time.
-- **Historical Log Sanitization**: Process existing log files and sanitize any detected PII.
+- **Historical Log Sanitization**: Process and sanitize existing log files that may contain PII.
-- **System Log Search**: Automatically discover log files within a system based on file naming conventions.
+- **Compliance and Auditing**: Generate audit reports and send them to a specified URL, ensuring compliance with regulations.
-- **Integration with External Dashboard**: Generate audit reports and send them to a remote dashboard for compliance tracking.
+- **Lightweight and Background Operation**: Once installed, the package runs in the background and requires minimal resources.
-- **Lightweight and Asynchronous**: Built using asynchronous Rust for efficient log processing without blocking the system.
+- **Secure API Integration**: Data is securely sent to the specified URL using an API key and secret key to ensure authorized access.

 ## Getting Started

 ### Prerequisites

-- **Rust**: Ensure that you have Rust installed on your machine.
+- **Rust**: Ensure that you have Rust installed on your server.
 You can install it via [rustup](https://rustup.rs/).

   ```bash
   curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh
   ```

-- **Cargo**: This tool is part of the Rust installation and will be used for building and testing the project.
+- **Cargo**: This tool is part of the Rust installation and will be used for building and running the package.

 ### Installation